Pre-Student Teaching Practicums

 Transportation to the practicum site and back is often a concern for Lawrence students.
 Many choose to do the practicum at a school within walking distance of campus.
 Others ride a bicycle, take the bus, or ride with another student who has a car (you'll need to coordinate your visits).
-As of January 2022, students can ride local buses for free with a Lawrence student ID.
+Students can ride local buses for free with a Lawrence student ID.
 For local bus routes and schedules, check the Valley Transit website.

 Making the Most of Your Practicum Experience